-ARTH 333: Early Christian & Byzantine Art Mon/Weds 12:00-1:15
+ARTH 333: Early Christian & Byzantine Art Tuesdays/Thursdays 12:00-1:15

-Lawrence Butler Fall 2012
+Lawrence Butler Fall 2016

 The Byzantine Empire, New Rome, the Eastern Roman Empire, the medieval Greek empire, or just Byzantium-there are many different names for the same magnificent civilization that dominated the Eastern Mediterranean in for a thousand years.
-It was Roman in law, Orthodox Christian in religion, Greek in language, and centered on the great city of Constantinople, today's Istanbul.
 This class will explore the art, archeology and culture of the Eastern Mediterranean during late antiquity and the Middle Ages, with an emphasis on the city of Constantinople.
 We will also consider the legacy of Byzantine culture in the later Greek and Slavic world.
-Coursework will include extensive readings in primary sources, research, and self-guided visits to the famous collections of Byzantine art in Washington, DC and in Baltimore.
+Coursework will include extensive readings in primary sources, research, and self-guided visits to local collections of Byzantine art.
 This course fulfills the three-hour University General Education requirement in the Arts.